keeweb/keeweb/README.md

 #### Usage

 The app is quite stable now.
-Basic stuff, as well as more advanced operations should be rather reliable.
+Basic stuff, as well as more advanced operations, should be rather reliable.

 #### Features